openvinotoolkit/openvino_tensorflow/README.md

         OpenVINO integration with TensorFlow version: b'0.5.0'
-        OpenVINO version used for this build: b'2021.3' TensorFlow version used for this build: v2.4.1 CXX11_ABI flag used for this build: 1
+        OpenVINO version used for this build: b'2021.3' TensorFlow version used for this build: v2.4.1 CXX11_ABI flag used for this build: 0
         OpenVINO integration with TensorFlow built with Grappler: False

 By default, Intel<sup>®</sup> CPU is used to run inference.
 However, you can change the default option to either Intel<sup>®</sup> integrated GPU or Intel<sup>®</sup> VPU for AI inferencing.
-Invoke the following function to change the hardware inferencing is done on.
+Invoke the following function to change the hardware on which inferencing is done.

     openvino_tensorflow.set_backend('<backend_name>')